 The center is open to students Mon-Sat from 2:00 – 8:00 p.m.

 The Undivided Club exists to provide a space for openness, honesty, and raw discussions in the context of identity, humanity, and racial and social justice.
 The club highlights issues of significance within today’s context and allows its members to be vulnerable and learn from one another in a gracious and understanding environment.
 The Undivided Club supports the ongoing mission of multicultural engagement and unity at Multnomah University.

 The Voices Scholarship is a program that develops students of color and their allies — known as Voices Scholars — into leaders on the MU campus.
 This is accomplished by mentoring, providing leadership opportunities, and spreading awareness of diversity and inclusion efforts from student-driven platforms.
 The Scholars participate in diversity and inclusion initiatives including events, workshops, training sessions, and more.
 Students may apply online like they would for any other scholarship.
 Learn more about the scholarship.

-Mosaic Week is an annual, week-long series of events meant to spark critical thinking and dialogue around issues of diversity, inclusion, cultural identity, and justice on the Multnomah University campus.
+Mosaic Month is an annual, month-long series of events meant to spark critical thinking and dialogue around issues of diversity, inclusion, cultural identity, and justice on the Multnomah University campus.
 We desire to stir conversations that promote equity, understanding, and viewing diversity through a biblical lens.